hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/experimental_planning_considerations.md

 1. Fill in the `RNA isolation` column of the metadata table.
 Since we can only prepare 2 samples at a time and we have 12 samples total, you will need to isolate RNA in 6 batches.
 In the `RNA isolation` column, enter one of the following values for each sample: `group1`, `group2`, `group3`, `group4`, `group5`, `group6`.
 Make sure to fill in the table so as to avoid confounding by batch of `RNA isolation`.

+	Click [here](../data/exp_design_table.xlsx) download table below as an Excel file.

 2. **BONUS:** To perform the RNA isolations more quickly, you devote two researchers to perform the RNA isolations.
-Fill in their initials to the `researcher` column for the samples they will prepare: use initials `AB` or `CD`.
+Create a `researcher` column and fill in their initials for the samples they will prepare: use initials `AB` or `CD`.

   | sample | treatment | sex | replicate | RNA isolation |
   | --- | --- | --- | --- | --- |